 What is goya champuru?

-Goya champuru is a homely dish in which Okinawan bitter melon (goya) is stir-fried with island tofu (Okinawan firm tofu) and eggs to make the flavour softer and easier to eat, it is a delicious dish that you can eat every day and not get tired of it.
+Goya champuru is a homely dish in which Okinawan bitter melon (goya) is stir-fried with island tofu (Okinawan firm tofu) and eggs to make the flavour softer and easier to eat, it is a delicious dish that you can eat every day and not get tired of.
 In Japan, Goya Champuru is so well known throughout the country that it is the first dish that immediately comes to mind when we think of Okinawan cuisine.

 The word "Champuru" means "jumbled" in the Okinawan dialect, and is a dish made with tofu and a variety of other ingredients.
-When using goya (bitter melon), it becomes "goya champuru," and when using māminā (Okinawan dialect for beansprouts), it is called "māminā champuru," so the name of the ingredient used is prefixed to the champuru.
+When using goya (bitter melon), it becomes "goya champuru," and when using māminā (Okinawan dialect for beansprouts), it is called "māminā champuru," so the name of the ingredient used is prefixed to the word "champuru".
 By the way, the word "champuru" is said to be derived from the Malay or Indonesian word "campur".

 What is goya/bitter melon?

 Goya (also known as bitter melon) is a cucurbitaceous plant whose unripe green fruits are mainly used as a vegetable.
 This vegetable has been eaten in Okinawa since old times, and its strong bitterness is both its appeal and also a reason why children dislike it.
-The seeds and florets have a strong bitterness, so make sure to remove them with a spoon.
+The seeds and florets have a strong bitterness, so make sure to scoop them out with a spoon.

 According to the Ministry of Agriculture, Forestry, and Fisheries' Annual Production of Regional Specialty Vegetables (2020), goya shipments totaled 17,900 tons nationwide, with Okinawa (6,070 tons), Miyazaki (2,600 tons), and Kagoshima (1,670 tons) as the main production areas.
 Most production areas in Japan are in the south.